 9. Aventura nature adventure park:

 Explore the outdoors, with thrilling activities off the ground and between the trees, a beautiful place where fun meets fitness and thrill meets nature.
-An adventure park for all ages, you can try tree surfing, zip lining, rope climbing and dine at the beautiful Aventura café and they even offer night adventures.
-Being outdoors and in nature allows for social distancing and they follow safety guideline including temperature checks, sanitising and guests must wear masks at all times.
+An adventure park for all ages, you can try tree surfing, zip-lining, rope climbing, and dine at the beautiful Aventura café and they even offer night adventures.
+Being outdoors and in nature allows for social distancing and they follow safety guidelines including temperature checks, sanitising and guests must wear masks at all times.

 10. Ski Dubai:

 Bringing the great outdoors indoors, Ski Dubai is an attraction like no other: an indoor ski resort with 22,500 square meters of indoor ski area.
 Whether you’re a skiing pro or an absolute beginner there is something for everyone.
 The attraction is in compliance with the UAE Government’s regulations and the health and wellbeing of employees and customers are most important making this a fun and safe activity

 Are you thinking of planning a trip to Dubai?
 Here’s Why Now is a Good Time to Plan a Trip to Dubai.